DylanLiesenfelt/DylanLiesenfelt/README.md

 ## Howdy 👋
-- Currently attending FAU 🦉 for my BA, Majoring in Computer Science and Minoring in Artificial Intelligence
+- Currently attending FAU 🦉 for my bachelors, Majoring in Computer Science and Minoring in Artificial Intelligence

-- Looking for an Internship in Software Development/Engineering or Data Science/Engineering
+- Looking for an Internship in Software Engineering or Data Science/Machine Learning
-- Contact me at dylanliesenfelt@Proton.me or dliesenfelt2022@fau.edu
+- Contact me at djliesenfelt@gmail.com or dliesenfelt2022@fau.edu
 - Liesenfelt.net
 <!--
 **DylanLiesenfelt/DylanLiesenfelt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.